Federated Multi-User Chat Efficient and Resilient Operation over Slow and Unreliable Networks

 1:1 Chat over Constrained Networks

 Standard XMPP works reasonably well over constrained networks, but performs poorly on startup/reconnect, particularly for high latency networks.
 Isode has developed a number of capabilities to address this, including operation over HF Radio.
-These approaches are described in the Isode whitepaper [M-Link Support for XMPP over Constrained Networks].
 In particular this paper looks at how M-Link operates over Satcom and HF Radio networks, and peer-to-peer protocol operations, showing how connections can be optimized by:

 - Using protocols with a minimum number of handshakes.
 XEP-0361: Zero Handshake Server to Server Protocol.